Photocredit acknowledgment: Akosua Asamoabea Ampofo

 Adomako Ampofo

-Adomako Ampofo is Professor of African and Gender Studies at the Institute of African Studies, University of Ghana (UG).
+Adomako Ampofo is an Emerita Professor of African and Gender Studies at the Centre for Gender Studies and Advocacy, University of Ghana (UG).
 In 2005 she became the foundation Director of the University of Ghana’s Centre for Gender Studies and Advocacy, and from 2010-2015 she was the Director of the Institute of African Studies.
-She is the immediate past President of the African Studies Association of Africa; an honorary Professor at the Centre for African Studies at the University of Birmingham; a Fellow of the Ghana Academy of Arts and Sciences; and the 2023-2024 Wangari Maathai Visiting Professor at the University of Kassel.
+She is the immediate past President of the African Studies Association of Africa; a Fellow of the Ghana Academy of Arts and Sciences; and the 2025 Claude Ake Chair Visiting Chair at the the Nordic Africa Institute, and the Department of Peace and Conflict Research, Uppsala University.
+In 2026-2027 she will be a Senior Fellow at the Maria Sibylla Merian Institute for Advanced Studies in Africa (MIASA),University of Ghana.

 Adomako Ampofo considers herself an activist scholar, and at the heart of her work are questions of identity and power—within families, institutions, political and religious spaces, and the knowledge industry.
+In 2024 she formed the media production company 715House with her daughter Akosua-Asamoabea Ampofo, to highlight African stories through film, theatre, and podcasts.

 Recent Publications